 The term "license" has two meanings—one in common terms (a driver's license, for example), and one in business and commerce.
-A license is, simply, "a permit from an authority to own or use something."
+A license in its most general sense is "a permit from an authority to own or use something."

 In business, licenses are typically given by a company that wants to give rights to another company in return for payment.
-Usually, these rights are to make or sell or use an asset.
-Some examples of licensing are:
+Usually, these rights are to make or sell or use something your business owns.

-- A company that has a patented product doesn't want to make and sell the product, so it sells a license to someone else to make that product.
+- A company has a patented product that it doesn't want to make and sell so it sells a license to someone else to make that product.

 - A company that has a "trade secret" process sells the right to use or market that process to another company.

-Copyright licenses involve the right to reproduce and sell the copyrighted asset, including derivative works.
+Copyright licenses involve the right to reproduce and sell the copyrighted asset, including derivative works (works based on the original work).
 The right to perform the work publicly might be licensed.
+For example,